spideyfusion/akiba/README.md

 * Unlock the game's framerate to anything you want.
 Who wants to play at 30 FPS anyway?
 * Experience the game at resolutions beyond 1920x1080.
 Yes, even in UHD!
 * Make the game controller friendly by hiding the cursor and prevent the system from falling asleep.
+* Run the game in a borderless window to get rid of those Alt + Tab issues once and for all!

 ## Requirements